wolearyc/ramannoodle/docs/source/introduction.rst

 A chemical system's Raman spectrum reflects the frequencies and amplitudes at which the components of its **polarizability** -- a 3x3 tensor -- fluctuate due to thermal atomic motion.
 We must answer two questions to calculate a Raman spectrum of a collection of atoms:

-1. How do the atoms "jiggle" at finite temperatures?
+1. How do the atoms vibrate at finite temperatures?
-2. How does each jiggle modulate polarizability?
+2. How does each vibration modulate polarizability?

 To answer question (1), we often consider the system's vibrational normal modes, i.e., phonons in the case of periodic systems.
 However, in cases where atomic motion is appreciably anharmonic, the phonon picture misses important features.
 In these cases, we use molecular dynamics to understand, at least in a statistical sense, exactly how the atoms move as a function of time.